Authentication

 401 Unauthorized | Missing, invalid or revoked API key |

-403 Forbidden | The key doesn't have permission for this action |
+403 Forbidden | The key doesn't have permission for this action (including write requests made with a Read Only key) |

 404 Not Found | The resource doesn't exist (or isn't visible to your account) |